OTUSOFE365025/project-group-5-crn-43510/Concerns.md

 | **CRN-6** | **Provide Clear Module Responsibility Allocation for Team Members** | Define ownership and responsibilities for each system module (e.g., frontend, NLP, data API, infrastructure).
 Clear allocation of work supports effective collaboration, parallel development, and easier testing across sub-teams. |

 ---

-> **Figure 4.3 – Architectural Concerns for AIDAP**
-> *(These concerns establish the foundation for subsequent ADD iterations and influence key design decisions such as modularization, technology selection, and deployment strategy.)*